Francisco Cervelli

 Francisco Cervelli (born March 6, 1986) is an Italian-Venezuelan former professional baseball catcher and current manager.
-He played in Major League Baseball (MLB) for the New York Yankees, Pittsburgh Pirates, Atlanta Braves, and Miami Marlins from 2008 through 2020.
+He played in Major League Baseball (MLB) from 2008 to 2020 for the New York Yankees, Pittsburgh Pirates, Atlanta Braves, and Miami Marlins.

 The Yankees signed Cervelli as an international free agent in 2003.
 He made his MLB debut with the Yankees in 2008, and played on the 2009 World Series championship team that beat the Philadelphia Phillies.
 He also played in the 2009 and 2017 World Baseball Classics for the Italian national team.
 He was acquired by the Pirates in November 2014.
 The Pirates traded Cervelli to Atlanta in 2019, and he played for Miami in 2020 before announcing his retirement.
 After retiring, he was hired as catching coach for the San Diego Padres' 2022 season.

 Cervelli is the current manager of the Italy national baseball team, which he represented in international competition during his playing career.